tomasmark79/bitwig/README.md

 https://github.com/user-attachments/assets/e7ff335d-3596-4ca7-b877-27b0e742fe06

 # Guide
-Here's a step-by-step guide on how to set up and use the two scripts (`key_sender.sh` and `start_environment.sh`) for controlling the transport (play/stop) in Bitwig Studio using mouse buttons in a Linux environment with Xorg.
+Here's a step-by-step guide on how to set up.

 ### Prerequisites:
 1. You must have the following utilities installed: